IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ## FINAL SELF-ASSESSMENT

 * Please name your file as yourname_final_assessment.pdf
-* Email your final self assessment *as a pdf* to deangela.duff@nyu.edu.
-Do NOT put self assessments on basecamp, a public forum.
+* Direct Message as pdf to deangela on Slack.

 **Of Project**
 * Critically analyze/evaluate your senior project process and progress